Kick (INXS album): Kick 25

 In July 2012, Universal Music Group announced that Kick would be re-issued in various formats to celebrate the album's 25th anniversary.
 This marked the third time the album has been expanded since its initial release.
 Although the announcement was not officially confirmed on the band's website, track listings for the album's 25th anniversary began appearing on various UK retail websites via Mercury Records, with release dates set in the fall of 2012.
 INXS confirmed the news on their website a few days after the announcement by Universal Music Group.
 It was later reported by the Daily Express that a DVD would be included in the collection, featuring brand new video clips of Hutchence, as well as never before seen handwritten lyrics, sourced directly from the singer's family archives.
 The band's manager stated, "It'll be an amazing, super-duper package.
 There's stuff that was recorded with Michael for Kick that didn't go on the album".

 Various formats of Kick were simultaneously released on 12 September 2012: a deluxe edition, a super deluxe edition, two digital editions available for download and a limited-edition red-vinyl release.
 Each format includes the original Kick album remastered, with all of the bonus tracks from the 2002 Rhino expanded release and the 2004 Mercury UK deluxe set.
 The deluxe edition, a two-disc set, includes b-sides, remixes, demos and live performances on the second disc.
 The super deluxe edition comes in a ten-inch square slipcase, with an 84-page hard back book inside, a red disc wallet for the four discs (three CD's and 1 DVD), an original tour poster and a Kick sticker sheet.
 The book features unseen photos, interviews and never before seen lyrics penned by Hutchence.
 The DVD offers video footage from the band's Calling All Nations world tour, promo videos, and a brand new documentary titled 'Track Baby Track', featuring clips and interviews about the making of the album.

 Kick 30

-In October 2017, Universal Music Group announced that Kick would be re-issued in various formats to celebrate the album's 30th anniversary, which features a 3CD+Blu-ray, 2LP Vinyl Edition (half-speed mastered and pressed at 45RPM) and digital version.
+In October 2017, Universal Music Group announced that Kick would be re-issued in various formats to celebrate the album's 30th anniversary, which features a 3-CD+Blu-ray, 2-LP vinyl edition (half-speed mastered and pressed at 45 rpm) and digital version.

 The album is newly remastered with a Dolby Atmos new surround mix created by Giles Martin.
-New additions include "Guns in the Sky (Kookaburra Mix), "Need You Tonight" (Ben Liebrand Mix), "Need You Tonight (Mendelsohn 7″ Edit)" and more.
+New additions include "Guns in the Sky" (Kookaburra Mix), "Need You Tonight" (Ben Liebrand Mix), "Need You Tonight (Mendelsohn 7″ Edit)" and more.
 A Blu-ray featuring the music in Dolby Atmos was included on the Blu-ray version.